onymco/guide.onym.co/_resources/01-intro.md

 If you find the site useful, consider joining our mailing list below where we’ll send occasional thoughts and additional resources on naming.
-And if you see something that would be a good addition to the site, [drop us a line](mailto: contact@onym.co).
+And if you see something that would be a good addition, [drop us a line](mailto: contact@onym.co).